fabquenneville/MediaCurator/README.md

 # MediaCurator

 MediaCurator is a Python command line tool to manage a media database.
-* List all the video's and their codecs with or without filters
+* List all the video’s and their information with or without filters
+* Batch find and repair/convert videos with encoding errors
-* Batch recode videos to more modern codecs (x265 / AV1) based on filters: extentions, codecs ...
+* Batch recode videos to more modern codecs (x265 / AV1) based on filters: extentions, codecs, resolutions …

 ## Documentation